Who We Are

 WUD Alternative Breaks is a fully student-run organization which strives to create a generation of students who are better informed about the social and environmental issues of the world, and give them the tools to help them strive to be an active citizen in their daily lives.

-CREATE.
+Create.
 Our committee members work to create impactful service learning programs based around social and environmental issues that we face today by partnering with non-profit organizations.
-Our goal is to bring a larger understanding of social issues to our students and campus community, to raise awareness and open-mindedness.
+Our goal is to bring a larger understanding of social issues to our students and campus community, to raise awareness and foster open-mindedness.

 Go.
 Alternative Breaks travels to economically, culturally, and environmentally diverse locations all across the United States.